shong13/frontend-nanodegree-arcade-game/README.md

 ## Bugs

 There are no known bugs as of now.
 However, other features to make the game more interesting will be implemented in the future.

+## Dependencies

+Our program requires engine.js and resources.js provided by Udacity.
+These source files are included in the project.